 Part One: If you are contemplating starting a business or are in your first 3 to 5 years of a new business there are a lot of things yet to be discovered about running a company.
 Do you know what you should learn first?
 Do you know what is important to build a solid foundation for long term sustainability and growth?

 Getting rich quick is a popular notion in today’s world but did you know it took almost 8 years for Jeff Bezos at Amazon.com to actually start making a profit?
+Elon Musk was sleeping on the factory floor at Tesla.
 Much of what we hear about overnight success is simply not true.
 Sure some people win the lottery, but for the vast majority of businesses, it takes about 3 years minimum before a company is solidly profitable, has free-cash-flow, and that the apparent profit is not simply derived from deferred maintenance, underpaid owners or sustained by funding that can’t be repeated.
 It takes time.
 In fact, creating a truly healthy business in less than three years is truly remarkable.

 We hope the information in this business training course will help you build a solid company that can weather the vicissitudes of the marketplace, changes in technology, employee turnover and cash-flow challenges.